yellowbean/AbsBox/docs/source/modeling.rst

 ``stated``
     legal maturity date of the deal.
 ``poolFreq``
-    a :ref:`DatePattern`, describle the dates that collect cashflow from pool ``payFreq``
+    a :ref:`DatePattern`, describe the dates that collect cashflow from pool ``payFreq``
-    a :ref:`DatePattern`, describle the dates that distribution funds to fees and bonds.
+    a :ref:`DatePattern`, describe the dates that distribution funds to fees and bonds.

 date example
   .. code-block:: python